 MCC continues to work with local partners and economic development agencies including West Michigan Works! and Michigan Works!
 West Central, and the Chambers of Commerce, as well as the economic development agencies in the communities we serve.
-MCC's president, Dr. John Selmon, is on the Talent First Board of Directors as well as their CEO Leadership Council and Higher Education Committee.
+MCC's president, Dr. John Selmon, is on the TalentFirst Board of Directors as well as their CEO Leadership Council and Higher Education Committee.
 Dr. Selmon also serves on the board of Lakeshore Advantage, and Greater Muskegon Economic Development, the economic development agencies for our local counties.
-MCC participates in the publication of their annual Talent Demand publication.
+MCC participates in the publication of TalentFirst's annual Talent Demand publication.
 MCC participates in the creation and the promotion of the Hot Jobs report, published by West Michigan Works!

-MCC works with the EXIT and the Goodwill IGNITE programs to provide opportunities to citizens re-entering the community from jail.
-These are non-credit programs that focus on basic skills to make individuals more employable in entry level positions while demonstrating how further studies could allow progression along career pathways.
+MCC works with the Empowering Ex-offenders in Transition (EXIT) program to provide opportunities to citizens re-entering the community from jail.
+This is a non-credit program that focuses on basic skills to make individuals more employable in entry level positions while demonstrating how further studies could allow progression along career pathways.
 About 80% of participants completing these programs are immediately employed.